All Episodes

 Thank you, sir.

-Since we spoke last.
+It's been 10 years since we spoke last.

 Wait, wait, wait, wait.

-Did you call it CTRAP at first?
+Did you call it C-Trap?

 Right.

-Well, the more he spoke, um the more enthused I became of the way he was speaking to them, treating them like adults, treating them like what every time he mentioned the middle class, he didn't say the black middle class and you.
+Well, the more he spoke, the more enthused I became of the way he was speaking to them, treating them like adults, treating them like what every time he mentioned the middle class, he didn't say the black middle class and you.

-He said I will do things for the middle class that will also help black Americans.
+He said, I will do things for the middle class that will also help black Americans.

-I mean, how many times did he tie those two together that whatever he does that's good for the country is good for everybody?
+I mean, how many times did he tie those two together, that whatever he does that's good for the country is good for everybody.

-It's not just good for them, and I should say us, because I am a conservative black American and been a listener to years for 20 plus years.
+It's not just good for them, and I should say us, because I am a conservative black American and been a listener to years for 20-plus years.

-Um, you know, it's good for everybody.
+You know, it's good for everybody.

 Every place there's a large black group between now and the election, he needs to go to speak.

-John, it sounds to me like if I were uh asked to analyze your point, it would be this.
+John, it sounds to me like if I were asked to analyze your point, it would be this.

-Uh it seems to me that you're saying that Romney spoke to the NAACP as if they were not black.
+It seems to me that you're saying that Romney spoke to the NAACP as if they were not black.

-Yeah, do you think we're human beings?
+Yeah, do you think?

-You're human.
+You're a human.

-You're you're just like you're like every other American.
+You're like every other American.

-You want an opportunity, you're gonna get an opportunity in my America.
+You're going to get an opportunity in my America.

-It's not because you're a special class, it's because you're an American.
+It's not because you're a special class.

 Romney needs to stay in front of him.